 The best universities in Australia for education offer good academic courses and effective teacher training.
-They prepare you to start strongly in your education and teaching career.

 Which are Australia's top teacher training courses?